Tejas164321/ZeroWaste-DinoMap/README.md

 ## 💡 Our Solution

-**ZeroWaste DineMao** tackles this challenge head-on by creating a seamless, real-time logistics platform designed for speed and efficiency.
+**Left2Lift** tackles this challenge head-on by creating a seamless, real-time logistics platform designed for speed and efficiency.
 We provide a simple, intuitive interface for two key user groups, closing the loop between food surplus and food scarcity:

 1.  **Restaurants & Food Donors:** Can quickly and easily list surplus food items that are available for pickup, specifying the quantity, type, and a convenient pickup window.
 This takes only minutes, turning potential waste into a valuable donation.
 2.  **NGOs & Community Organizations:** Receive instant, geo-targeted notifications about available food in their vicinity.
 They can accept pickup requests with a single click and use an optimized routing system to collect the food efficiently, maximizing the number of pickups they can handle.